This is the companion blog to this post which gives an overview of the NSF I-Corps program and the dynamics therein.

 Email – Brute Force Methods Work

 Sending out lots of emails and invite requests to people will work as long as you do so respectfully.
 I found it useful to emphasize in my email that I was funded by the NSF I-Corps program to perform discovery and that I was NOT a salesperson.
 That seems to be everyone’s major concern – that you are just a sales person trying to find an angle.
 I dispatched 125 requests over the 7 weeks and got perhaps 40 responses from which I got about 22-25 interviews.
 My team members got an additional 15-20 interviews so that combined with the conference interviews totaled 120 by the 7 week mark.
 See what I mean ?
 I just ended the program and I’m still getting responses from people who are just now in a position to do an interview.
+I had an odd experience in that my email to one company contained a typo wherein I had accidentally referenced the NSA instead of the NSF and the company president responded by referring me to their lawyers !

 I’m not a fan of LinkedIn so this section will be short.
 I got maybe 5 interviews out of this medium but others in my cohort knew better how to “work” LinkedIn and were expert at connecting in a way that yielded lots of interviews.
 I’m pretty sure that I-Corps will pay for a temporary upgrade to the higher levels of LinkedIn membership which will allegedly give you the ability to send more “In Mails” and view more distant connections.
 So if you are a social media expert then maybe this would be a good angle to pursue.